Antimatter543/Financial_Extractor/Project_Documentation.md

 ### **4.3 Ensuring Accuracy in AI-Extracted Data**
 **Challenge:** GenAI may hallucinate or misinterpret some figures, particularly when handling **financial negative values** (e.g., bracketed losses `(123,000)` may not always be recognized as negative values).

 **Solution:** Applied **post-processing validation**, ensuring extracted values match expected financial ranges and formats.
-The model was instructed explicitly to **preserve all negative signs** and format numbers correctly.
+The model was instructed explicitly to **preserve all negative signs** and format numbers correctly, with 100% accuracy on `Gemini 2.0`.

 ## **5. Results**
 - **Extracted Financial Tables:** CSV files containing structured financial metrics.